SigmaHQ/sigma/README.md

 * Tell us about false positives (issues section)
 * Try to provide an improved rule (new filter) via [pull request](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files#editing-files-in-another-users-repository) on that rule

+To help you, we may ask you for a return.
+The PR will be tagged with "Author Input Required", however without a response it will have to be closed after 1 month of inactivity.

 ## Work on open issues

 The github issue tracker is a good place to start tackling some issues others raised to the project.
 It could be as easy as a review of the documentation.